 If you find yourself frequently in this nowhere land, confused and frustrated remember the basic ideas:

-Remind yourself that your passive aggressive partner is doing this for a lot of personal reasons: attention, keeping a sense of being your victim, revenge (from a real or imagined hurt from you or other person from his past) or just to show that they don't have to do what you are asking them to do, as to keep alive the little rebel against the world they have inside.
+Remind yourself that your passive-aggressive partner is doing this for a lot of personal reasons: attention, keeping a sense of being your victim, revenge (from a real or imagined hurt from you or another person from his past) or just to show that they don't have to do what you are asking them to do, as to keep alive the little rebel against the world they have inside.

-What if the situation is such that you need to confront?
-If so, you need to control yourself: avoid raising your voice, yelling or crying..Strong emotions are something they can't manage and in the best case scenario, they will quit the room or worst, they will confront you.
+What if the situation is such that you need to confront it?
+If so, you need to control yourself: avoid raising your voice, yelling or crying..Strong emotions are something they can't manage and in the best-case scenario, they will quit the room, or worst, they will confront you.

 And say little, but whatever you say, it has to be something you can follow through later.
 Don't bluff: if you say I will not cook, don't enter the kitchen!
 I have too many calls of women in their 50s, telling all the complaints about him, but they accept that they continue doing their part of household chores as if they were satisfied with their marriages.
 Stop sending this contradictory message!